mddanishyusuf/dailyhack/README.md

   Website: [https://dailyhack.xyz](https://dailyhack.xyz)
 </p>
 <p align="center">
-  It's a place where people share there daily hacks they use in their developments.<br/>So, Do you have any hack to submit?
+  It's a place where people share the daily hacks they use during development.<br/>So, Do you have any hack to submit?
 </p>
 <p align="center">
   <a href="https://github.com/mddanishyusuf/dailyhack/issues" target="_blank">